nextflow-io/nextflow/docs/structure.md

 └── main.nf
 ```

-It allows custom scripts to be invoked like regular commands from any process in your pipeline without modifying the `PATH` environment variable or using an absolute path.
-Each script should include a shebang to specify the interpreter and inputs should be supplied as arguments.
+The `bin` directory allows binary scripts to be invoked like regular commands from any process in your pipeline without using an absolute path of modifying the `PATH` environment variable.
+Each script should include a shebang to specify the interpreter and inputs should be supplied as arguments to the executable.
+For example:

 ```python
 #!/usr/bin/env python